 Argus Media Limited Modern Slavery Statement

 This statement has been published in accordance with the Modern Slavery Act 2015.
-It sets out the steps taken by Argus Media Limited and its group of companies to prevent modern slavery and human trafficking in our business and amongst our suppliers.
-It applies to the financial year ending 30 June 2017.
+It sets out the steps taken by Argus Media Limited and its group of companies* to prevent modern slavery and human trafficking in our business and amongst our suppliers.
+It applies to the financial year ended 30 June 2022.